+Item State Employees Teachers

-(1) State Employees (2) Teachers (3)
+(1) (2) (3)

-Valuation date June 30, 2020 June 30, 2020
+Valuation date June 30, 2023 June 30, 2023

 Actuarial cost method Entry Age Normal Entry Age Normal

-Amortization method Level percentage, closed L evel percentage, closed
+Amortization method Level percentage, closed Level percentage, closed

-Remaining amortization period 16 years 18 years
+Remaining amortization period 12.2 years 13.5 years

 Asset valuation method 5-Yr Smoothed Market 5-Yr Smoothed Market

 Actuarial assumptions:

 Investment rate of return 7.00% 7.00%

-Projected salary increase 3.25% to 6.25% 3.00% to 13.00%
+Projected salary increase 3.00% to 6.00% 3.00% to 12.50%

 Includes inflation at: 2.50% 2.50%

 Cost of living adjustments 2.10% 2.10%

-="COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
-It is assumed that the COLAs will be suspended through 2027 due to the current funding level of the plans; however, an interim COLA may be granted in four-year intervals while the COLA is suspended."
+COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
+In the original RIRSA legislation, the COLAs suspended until 2027 were advance recognized due to the funding level of the plans; and all subsequent valuations have continued to reference this same timeframe.
+However, based on H5200 Substiture A, as Amended, this was changed to assume twenty-five percent of the COLA increase will be granted 2024 through 2026, with full COLAs continuing in 2027.